Associate Professor of Clinical Ophthalmology

 Dr. Pandit grew up in suburban Chicago and received his undergraduate degree at Yale University.
 After completing medical school at Rush University, he attended one of the top ophthalmology programs in the country, the University of Iowa Department of Ophthalmology and Visual Sciences.

 In 2003, he completed fellowship training at the University of Iowa in Cornea, External Diseases, and Refractive Surgery, obtaining advanced training in many types of surgery, including complex cataract surgery, corneal transplantation, LASIK and other forms of refractive surgery.
 He has been in practice in Houston since 2003.

 Dr. Pandit actively participates in teaching at all levels.
-He is an instructor for courses at national meetings as well as internationally on cataract surgery, MIGS or micro-invasive glaucoma surgery, and corneal transplantation.
+He is an instructor for courses at international, national, and local meetings on cataract surgery, corneal transplantation, and MIGS or micro-invasive glaucoma surgery.

 He has published techniques for cataract surgery in peer-reviewed medical journals, and has been featured on Houston’s ABC, CBS, and Fox News channels.

-Dr. Pandit has volunteered with non-profit organizations to teach courses internationally on DSEK corneal transplantation, including in India and China.
+Dr. Pandit has volunteered with non-profit organizations to teach courses internationally on DSEK corneal transplantation (past photos).

 In his spare time, Dr. Pandit enjoys nothing more than being with his wife and children, and engages in a wide range of hobbies and activities.
-He is a fitness advocate who enjoys running and holds a second degree black belt in Tae Kwon Do, performs music locally and nationally, coaches and manages for youth soccer and volunteers with various non-profit groups.
+He is a fitness advocate who enjoys running and holds a second degree black belt in Tae Kwon Do, performs a musical instrument, has helped coach and manage his children’s youth soccer teams, and volunteers with various non-profit groups.